deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: String
 - **Description**: specify the type of atomic basis
   - `pswfc`: use the pseudowavefunction in pseudopotential files as atomic basis.
 To use this option, please make sure in pseudopotential file there is pswfc in it.
-  - `hydrogen`: generate hydrogen-like atomic basis.
+  - `hydrogen`: generate hydrogen-like atomic basis (or with Slater screening).
+  - `szv`: use the first set of zeta for each angular momentum from numerical atomic orbitals as atomic basis.

   *warning: to use* `pswfc` *, please use norm-conserving pseudopotentials with pseudowavefunctions, SG15 pseudopotentials cannot support this option.*
 - **Default**: `hydrogen`